 There is nothing official about the Exynos 2300 as of right now.
 However, recent leaks suggest that the Exynos 2300 will be based on Android’s first-ever Samsung 3nm GAA fabrication process.
 This means that the power efficiency of the new Exynos SoC will be better than the Exynos 2200.

 The exact CPU and the GPU cores are also unknown.
-However, Samsung could be using ARM’s latest CPU architecture and AMD’s latest Radeon GPU.
-Currently, the mass production of 3nm processors is set to start later this year.
-Since we will see the new Exynos chip next year, this would be perfect timing for its mass production.
+However, Samsung could use ARM’s CPU architecture and AMD’s latest Radeon GPU.
+The mass production of 3nm processors is set to start later this year.
+This would be perfect timing for its mass production since we will see the new Exynos chip next year.
 Unfortunately, no other information is available regarding the specifications of the Exynos 2300.

 We are all aware of the poor performance of the Exynos 2200 and its throttling issues.
-It is undeniable that the competition, Apple, is far ahead of Exynos.
+Undeniably, the competition, Apple, is far ahead of Exynos.
 Fortunately, Samsung is finally thinking of something to make a good reputation for Exynos.
 Samsung has a massive plan for the future of Exynos.

 As mentioned earlier, recent reports suggest that Samsung has decided not to use Exynos for its Galaxy S series for the next two years.
 These reports also claim that Samsung has set up a 1000-person team to work on the next generation of the Exynos chip.
 The Exynos 2300, on the other hand, could be restricted to only a few markets like the Exynos 2200.

 Samsung’s decision could be a game-changer for Exynos chips.
 What do you think of the decision?
 Should Samsung make a Snapdragon-only version of its Galaxy S23 series and ditch Exynos for two years to improve the current condition of Exynos chips?
 Let us know your thoughts in the comments below.